aacerox/node-rest-client/readme.md

 - Automatic parsing of XML and JSON response documents as js objects.
 - Dynamic path and query parameters and request headers.
 - Improved Error handling mechanism (client or specific request)
+- Added support for compressed responses: gzip and deflate

 ## Installation